matrix-org/matrix-spec-proposals/proposals/3215-towards-decentralized-moderation.md

     - Event _M_.`event_id` took place in room _M_.`room_id`.
     - Alice could witness event _M_.`event_id`.

-The Synapse Admin API currently offers all the features necessary to check whether Alice is a member of _M_.`room_id` and whether event _M_.`event_id` took place in room _M_.`room_id` and could easily be extended to allow checking whether Alice could witness event _M_.`event_id`.
+However, a Matrix homeserver implementation could offer the necessary features as part of an Admin API.
+As an example, the Synapse Admin API currently offers all the features necessary to check whether Alice is a member of _M_.`room_id` and whether event _M_.`event_id` took place in room _M_.`room_id` and could easily be extended to allow checking whether Alice could witness event _M_.`event_id`.

-One idea could be to somehow make the Routing Bot a priviledged user with *partial* access to the Admin API to all the homeservers involved.
+One idea could be to somehow make the Routing Bot a privileged user with access to these features *on all the homeservers involved*.
 This feels like a lost fight, though, a strong risk that homeserver administrators will fail to properly configure the Routing Bot, and a very strong risk to privacy of all users if the Routing Bot is somehow compromised.

 The author believes that this is too risky.